anon-aadhaar/anon-aadhaar-documentation/docs/how-does-it-work.md

 ### Introduction

 Anon Aadhaar is a zero-knowledge protocol designed to enable Aadhaar citizens to prove their possession of an Aadhaar document issued and signed by the government.
-This process ensures anonymity by utilizing a masked eAadhaar, preserving the confidentiality of the Aadhaar number.
+This process ensures anonymity by utilizing the [Aadhaar secure QR code](https://uidai.gov.in/en/ecosystem/authentication-devices-documents/qr-code-reader.html), presents on e-Aadhaar ans Aadhaar print-letter, preserving the confidentiality of the Aadhaar number.

 ### Workflow

 #### RSA and Document Verification

-At the core of this verification process lies RSA, a powerful cryptographic algorithm.
+At the core of this verification process lies RSA, a powerful cryptographic signature algorithm.
 RSA involves a private key used for signing and a corresponding public key used for verification of signatures.

-1. **Document Data Extraction**:

-   - Extract relevant information from the PDF, including its hash and signature.
-   - Verify the signature's authenticity, ensuring the document's integrity.

-2. **`extractWitness` Component**:
+The innovative part of the Anon Aadhaar protocol is that this verification happens inside of a circuit, and the process results in a zk SNARK proof, hidding all the personal information needed to verify the signature.
+Resulting in a proof that attest indetity without revealing it.

+Here are the steps happening while generating the proof:

+### 1. **Extract and process the data from the QR code**:

-   - Takes the PDF and its password as inputs.
+- Read the QR code and extract both the signature and the signed data as bytes arrays
-   - Validates the signature certificate and retrieves the Issuer's public key.
+- Verifying the signature outside of the circuit to make sure the document is signed
-   - Recalculates the PDF's hash and validates the signature, providing essential data—PDF hash and signature.

-3. **Generating Proof with RSA**:
-   - Combine the PDF hash, signature, RSA public key and application ID.
-   - The application ID acts as a unique factor, hashed alongside the signature, creating a distinctive identifier.
+- Fetching the official UIDAI public key, to use it as circuit input, to ensure it's RSA signed from the right authority
+- Hash the signal

+##### Required Data to generate the Aadhaar proof

+- **From the QR Code**:
-   - This identifier prevents duplication or misuse of the proof by users.
+  - Bytes of the signed data.

-### Required Data for Proof Generation

-To generate a proof, the following information is necessary:

-- **From the PDF**:
+  - Bytes of the RSA signature.
-  - PDF hash (data signed by the government).
-  - Signature for validating authenticity.
-- **External to the PDF**:
+- **External to the QR Code**:
-  - Indian government's RSA public key.
+  - Indian government's RSA public key (that can be found [here](https://www.uidai.gov.in/en/916-developer-section/data-and-downloads-section/11349-uidai-certificate-details.html)).
-  - Application ID for neutralizing proof of identity.
+  - A signal.

+### 2. **Generate an Anon-Aadhaar Proof**:

+This process involves several operations in Circom circuits to ensure the privacy and integrity of your Aadhaar data while proving its authenticity without revealing personal information:

+- **Apply the SHA-256 on the Signed Data**: This step involves checking the integrity and authenticity of the signed data by verifying its SHA-256 hash, as it's the hash that is signed by the RSA algorthm.

+- **Verify the RSA Signature of the Hashed Data**: After verifying the data's hash, the next step is to authenticate the source of the data by verifying the RSA signature.
+This ensures that the data and its hash were indeed signed by the holder of the private key, in this case the UIDAI, offering a layer of security against data tampering.

+- **Extract Identity Fields from the Signed Data**: Specific identity-related fields are extracted from the data (last 4 digits of the Aadhaar number, name, dob, gender, pin code, timestamp, photo)

+- **Compute Nullifiers**: Nullifiers are unique identifiers derived from data fields, used to prevent double-spending or duplicate proofs without revealing the actual data.
+This step is crucial for maintaining privacy while ensuring the uniqueness and validity of the proof.
+To read more about Nullifiers.

+- **Convert Timestamp from IST to UNIX UTC Format**: The timestamp associated with the data is converted into a UNIX UTC format.
+This standardization of time representation ensures consistency across different systems and platforms, facilitating verification processes that require time validation.

+- **"Signing" the SignalHash**: The final step involves applying a contraints on the signalHash as part of the proof generation process.
+This act as a marker to the proof, that let the user to commit to a certain signal, while generating the proof.
+Note, that it's an optionnal parameter and it will be set as 1 by default in the SDK, it's mainly used to prevent from on-chain front-running or ERC-4337 integration.

 ![Alt text](./img/proving_flow.png)

-### Zero-Knowledge Aspect

-The zero-knowledge aspect of Anon Aadhaar ensures that while proving possession of a valid Aadhaar document, no sensitive information, is disclosed during the verification process.
-This safeguard enhances user privacy and security.

-In summary, Anon Aadhaar leverages RSA's public key for signature verification, ensuring anonymity and security for citizens without revealing sensitive information.

-### Anon Aadhaar PCD Proof

-The Anon Aadhaar proof is a [PCD](https://github.com/proofcarryingdata/zupass#proof-carrying-data) (Proof-carrying data).
-The PCD format, from 0xParc, is utilized to encapsulate and store the proofs.
-Below is the detailed specification of the JSON structure for Anon Aadhaar PCD proof:

-- **type**: `anon-aadhaar-pcd`
-- **claim**:
-  - `modulus`: This field contains the modulus related to the proof, likely an RSA public key of the signer (e.g., "2697...").
-- **proof**:
-  - `modulus`: Should be the same as the claim modulus.
-  - `nullifier`: Represents the output of a circuit hash(pdf_hash, appId), it can be used to nullify a proof, it will remain the same for the same Aadhaar card (e.g., "984...").
-  - `app_id`: The ID of the application that generated the proof (e.g., "609..").
-  - `proof`: This field contains the groth16 proof itself.

-Please note:

-- `id`: Not relevant and should not be used for any operations.